Mic-map/ADC_rsfMRI/README.md

 <sup>*</sup>Corresponding author: Ines de Riedmatten (ines.de-riedmatten@chuv.ch, https://wp.unil.ch/mic-map/)

+## Availability
+The preprint can be found on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.07.03.601842v1).
+The data used to generate the figures are available in [figshare](10.6084/m9.figshare.28435325).
+The raw data will be available upon publication.

 ## Introduction
 This git summarizes the code needed to process the data and generate the paper figures.
-The data will be made available upon publication.

 ## Table of Contents
 - [Introduction](#introduction)